tomatolog/manticore/docs/7_command_line_tools_reference/searchd_command_reference.rst

    This is useful for picking up indexes built on another machine with possibly different path layouts.

--  ``--replay-flags=&lt;OPTIONS&gt;`` switch, added in version
-   2.0.2-beta, can be used to specify a list of extra binary log replay options.
+-  ``--replay-flags=&lt;OPTIONS&gt;`` switch can be used to specify a list of extra binary log replay options.
 The supported options are:

    -  ``accept-desc-timestamp``, ignore descending transaction timestamps and replay such transactions anyway (the default